-It’s the end of the year and in this month of celebration and joy, I quietly reflect on the six months since I had my total knee replacement at the end of June.
-I feel so grateful to my surgeon and his team and to my physiotherapist.
+It’s the end of the year and in December, this month of celebration and joy, I quietly reflect on the six months since I had my total knee replacement at the end of June.
 I can walk now without pain and that is something I will never take for granted again.
-On Christmas Eve, I went to Midnight Mass and looked up at the sky afterwards and gave thanks.
+On Christmas Eve, I went to Midnight Mass and looked up at the dark starlit sky afterwards and gave thanks.

 -my knee is very slightly swollen but is beginning to look like a normal knee again with bumps and wrinkles